konstantin89/nanobp-examples/README.md

 </br>

 ## Encoder application

 `build/encoder` application creates and example proto message.
-Then it encodes it, and writes the excoded message to binary file.
+Then it encodes it, and writes the encoded message to binary file.

 The produced binary file then can be decoded by the decoder app.

 </br>

 ## Decoder application